-- (C) Railroad grade separations.
+- (C) Railroad grade separations. - (D) Complete street components, including active transportation purposes, pedestrian and bicycle safety projects, transit facilities, and drainage and stormwater capture projects in conjunction with any other allowable project. - (E) Traffic control devices. - (2) Funds made available by the program may also be used to satisfy a match requirement in order to obtain state or federal funds for projects authorized by this subdivision. - 2031.
+The following revenues shall be deposited in the Road Maintenance and Rehabilitation Account, which is hereby created in the State Transportation Fund: - (a) Notwithstanding subdivision (b) of Section 2103, the portion of the revenues in the Highway Users Tax Account attributable to the increases in the motor vehicle fuel excise tax pursuant to subparagraph (B) of paragraph (1) of subdivision (a) of Section 7360 of the Revenue and Taxation Code, as adjusted pursuant to subdivision (c) of that section. - (b) The portion of revenues attributable to the increase in the motor vehicle fuel excise tax pursuant to subparagraph (B) of paragraph (1) of subdivision (a) of Section 7360 of the Revenue and Taxation Code, as adjusted pursuant to subdivision (c) of that section, and designated for the Road Maintenance and Rehabilitation Account pursuant to paragraph (2) of subdivision (b) of Section 8352.4 of, paragraph (2) of subdivision (b) of Section 8352.5 of, and subparagraph (B) paragraph (2) of subdivision (a) of Section 8352.6 of, that code. - (c) The revenues from the increase in the vehicle registration fee pursuant to Section 9250.3 of the Vehicle Code, as adjusted pursuant to subdivision (b) of that section. - (d) The revenues from the increase in the vehicle registration fee pursuant to Section 9250.6 of the Vehicle Code, as adjusted pursuant to subdivision (b) of that section.

-- (D) Complete street components, including active transportation purposes, pedestrian and bicycle safety projects, transit facilities, and drainage and stormwater capture projects in conjunction with any other allowable project.
+(e) The revenues deposited in the account pursuant to Section 183.1 of the Streets and Highways Code.

-- (E) Traffic control devices.
+(f) Any other revenues designated for the program.

-(2) Funds made available by the program may also be used to satisfy a match requirement in order to obtain state or federal funds for projects authorized by this subdivision.
+2031.5.
+Each fiscal year the annual Budget Act shall contain an appropriation from the Road Maintenance and Rehabilitation Account to the Controller for the costs of carrying out his or her duties pursuant to this chapter and to the California Transportation Commission for the costs of carrying out its duties pursuant to this chapter and Section 14526.7 of the Government Code.

-- 2031.
-The following revenues shall be deposited in the Road Maintenance and Rehabilitation Account, which is hereby created in the State Transportation Fund: - (a) The portion of the revenues in the Highway Users Tax Account attributable to the increase in the motor vehicle fuel excise tax pursuant to subparagraph (B) of paragraph (1) of subdivision (a) of Section 7360 of the Revenue and Taxation Code, as adjusted pursuant to subdivision (c) of that section. - (b) The revenues from the increase in the vehicle registration fee pursuant to Section 9250.3 of the Vehicle Code, as adjusted pursuant to subdivision (b) of that section. - (c) The revenues from the increase in the vehicle registration fee pursuant to Section 9250.6 of the Vehicle Code, as adjusted pursuant to subdivision (b) of that section. - (d) The revenues deposited in the account pursuant to Section 183.1 of the Streets and Highways Code. - (e) Any other revenues designated for the program. - 2031.5.
-Each fiscal year the annual Budget Act shall contain an appropriation from the Road Maintenance and Rehabilitation Account to the Controller for the costs of carrying out his or her duties pursuant to this chapter and to the California Transportation Commission for the costs of carrying out its duties pursuant to this chapter and Section 14526.7 of the Government Code. - 2032. (a) (1) After deducting the amounts appropriated in the annual Budget Act, as provided in Section 2031.5, two hundred million dollars (\$200,000,000) of the remaining revenues deposited in the Road Maintenance and Rehabilitation Account shall be set aside annually for counties that have sought and received voter approval of taxes or that have imposed fees, including uniform developer fees as defined by subdivision (b) of Section 8879.67 of the Government Code, which taxes or fees are dedicated solely to transportation improvements.
-The Controller shall each month set aside one-twelfth of this amount, to accumulate a total of two hundred million dollars (\$200,000,000) in each fiscal year. - (2) Notwithstanding Section 13340 of the Government Code, the funds available under this subdivision in each fiscal year are hereby continuously appropriated for allocation to each eligible county and each city in the county for road maintenance and rehabilitation purposes pursuant to Section 2033.
+2032. (a) (1) After deducting the amounts appropriated in the annual Budget Act, as provided in Section 2031.5, two hundred million dollars (\$200,000,000) of the remaining revenues deposited in the Road Maintenance and Rehabilitation Account shall be set aside annually for counties that have sought and received voter approval of taxes or that have imposed fees, including uniform developer fees as defined by subdivision (b) of Section 8879.67 of the Government Code, which taxes or fees are dedicated solely to transportation improvements.
+The Controller shall each month set aside one-twelfth of this amount, to accumulate a total of two hundred million dollars (\$200,000,000) in each fiscal year.